How It Works

 - Other fees your school has determined are not billable to your students scholarship

 Talk with your child’s school to confirm that these fees can be covered by your scholarship.
 Uniform vouchers are not provided by Serving Our Children.
+You must contact the school directly to obtain a uniform voucher.

 Summer school may be paid for if money is remaining from your student’s scholarship after: